FdVH/kaggle/README.md

 **Strategy:** My proposed solution approaches the task as a metric learning and vector search problem, and generates content recommendations in two stages.
 Each topic and content is assigned a vector representation—an embedding of its text features—in a single shared latent space, such that neighboring items (of distinct type) are likely to be good matches.
 For the similarity search to be scalable, a pool of candidate pairs is first retrieved by comparing bi-encoded embeddings, learned by two transformer networks attending separately to topics and contents (forming a *retriever* model).
 A given topic and up to *k* of its nearest content neighbors are then passed to a third network (a *reranker* model), which attends to cross-encoded features before classifying each pairing either as a match or a suggestion to reject.

-**Related work:** The implementation combines ideas from the information retrieval literature, with the following key references: [Karpukhin et al.](https://arxiv.org/abs/2004.04906) (retriever setup: biencoding, similarity metric, loss function, in-batch negatives), [Hamilton et al.](https://arxiv.org/abs/1706.02216) (graph learning: aggregation algorithm), [Glass et al.](https://arxiv.org/abs/2207.06300) (multi-stage setup: reranker architecture, reranker loss function, staged training), and the `sentence-transformers` [codebase](https://github.com/UKPLab/sentence-transformers) and [documentation](https://www.sbert.net/).
+**Related work:** The implementation combines ideas from the information retrieval literature, with the following key references: [Karpukhin et al.](https://arxiv.org/abs/2004.04906) (retriever setup: biencoding, similarity metric, loss function, in-batch negatives), [Hamilton et al.](https://arxiv.org/abs/1706.02216) (graph learning: aggregation algorithm), [Glass et al.](https://arxiv.org/abs/2207.06300) (multi-stage setup: reranker architecture, reranker loss function, staged training), the `sentence-transformers` [codebase](https://github.com/UKPLab/sentence-transformers) and [documentation](https://www.sbert.net/) (sentence embedding), and Pinecone's [website](https://www.pinecone.io/learn/) (vector search).

 ### Exploratory analysis